Criminal Defense - Are You Crazy?

 When the vast and virtually unlimited resources of the Government are arrayed against a person accused of a crime, someone like me is guaranteed a chance to stand up for the accused.
 No matter what.
 It is a fundamental principle of our freedom.
 The honor of my job seemed to be self-evident to our Founding Fathers.

 Second, I am honored to be allowed to be a criminal defense lawyer because I am honored to follow in the footsteps of some of this country’s greatest heroes.
 And I don't mean hero in the modern watered down sense of the term.
 I mean real heroes.
 People like John Adams and Abraham Lincoln (to name only two) were criminal defense lawyers at one time in their lives.
-In fact, John Adams declared toward the end of his life that one of his greatest services to our country was successfully to defend the British Soldiers accused of murdering American Colonists in the incident many labeled “The Boston Massacre.”
+In fact, John Adams declared toward the end of his life that one of his greatest services to our country was successfully defending the British Soldiers accused of murdering American Colonists in the incident many labeled “The Boston Massacre.”

 That John Adams esteemed above all else his service to this country as a criminal defense lawyer in a notorious murder trial is instructive.
 John Adams did quite a bit for our country, not the least of which was to help found it.
 He was our second President.
 And yet it was his service as a criminal defense lawyer in a contentious and politically charged murder trial that he believed was perhaps his greatest achievement.
 What a tribute to the strength of his belief in the importance of criminal defense lawyers to the meaning of freedom in this country.